 Lemmatization can be used while morphologically analyzing biomedical literature.
 The Biolemmatizer tool has been been for this very purpose.
 It pulls lemmas based on the use of a word lexicon.
 But if the word is not found in the lexicon, it defines rules that turn the word into a lemma.
 This tool has been 97.5% accurate in its attempts to lemmatize an evaluation set prepared from the CRAFT corpus.

 Document clustering (or text clustering) is a practice of group analysis conducted on text documents.
 Topic extraction and rapid information retrieval are vital applications of it.

 Both stemming and lemmatization are used to diminish the number of tokens to transfer the same information and thereby boost up the entire method.
 After the pre-processing is carried out, features are estimated via determining the frequency of each token, and then clustering methods are implemented.

 Search engines like Google make use of lemmatization so that they can provide better, more relevant results to their users.
 When users enter queries in the search engine, the search engine will automatically lemmatize the words in the queries to make sense of the search term and return relevant and comprehensive results.
 Lemmatization even allows search engines to map documents, making it possible for search engines to display relevant results and even expand them to include other information that readers may find useful as well.

-What is the advantage and disadvantage of Lemmatization?
+What is the advantage and disadvantage of Lemmatization in NLP?

 The obvious advantage of lemmatization is that it is more accurate.
 It is useful to get root words from the dictionary, unlike just cutting words like stemming.
 Lemmatization gives more context to chatbot conversations as it recognizes words based on their exact and contextual meaning.